 TFT displays, video loop.

-Trees work has been presented in projects such as:
+Project has been presented in installations and exhibitions such as:

 I wish I could hide